-iii.
+iv.
 Material Commitments for Capital Expenditures, the general purpose of the Commitment and Expected Sources of Funds v.
 Known Trends, Events or Uncertainties that will impact Sales/Revenues/Income from Continuing Operations vi.
 Significant elements of Income or Loss that did not arise from Continuing Operations

-The Company estimates capital expenditures for the year 2015 to amount to P100 million for various real estate development.
+The Company estimates capital expenditures for the year 2016 to amount to P350 million for various real estate development and upgrade of facilities.
 The purchase and/or construction of these capital expenditures will be financed primarily through the funds of the Company.